Hotels

 4. Real-time expense management — Invoices are scanned in, or you can snap a picture with your phone and upload it.
 Because invoices are digitized, and automatically GL coded, expenses are applied to categories in real-time, allowing increased oversight of your hotel operation spending.

-With Plate IQ, the GMs know that they can click on the invoice and see that it was paid.
+With Ottimate, the GMs know that they can click on the invoice and see that it was paid.
 They can actually hover over the page to see the check number, click on the check number, and get a copy of the check.
 It’s incredible how much time that user-friendliness alone has saved me.

-— Kirsten Haley, AP manager at Golder Hospitality
+— Kirsten Haley, AP Manager, Golder Hospitality

 Remember, behind the stats are people.
 Your guests’ satisfaction, your employees’ morale, and your hotel’s success are riding on you paying attention to those statistics and making changes based on them.